NickGrunert/master-thesis/modules/01_using_sam.typ

     For instance, the presence of shadows within the data can result in severe misclassifications, as the model may lack the capacity to differentiate between the shadow and the object.
     It has been observed that, due to geometric constraints, the majority of surfaces are either wholly shaded or wholly illuminated; however, this is not guaranteed.
-    In the context of color channel manipulation, particularly in the red, green, and blue channels, the presence of shadows can result in strongly divergent values across all three channels.
+    The presence of shadows can result in strongly divergent values across all colour channels.
     This phenomenon hinders the effectiveness of an algorithm in identifying similarities between segments that are not shaded and those that are shaded.

     Shadows are a prominent feature of the input data, attributable to the geographical location of Germany, which results in a sun position that casts shadows on a significant proportion of residential structures.